enasequence/ena-browser-documentation/browser/search/advanced.rst

 the location range.

 These rules can be grouped and nested within AND or OR logical statements.
-For example, a query for all metagenomic analyses where the sample was collected after 01 Jan 2019 and the environmental material is either dental or saliva would look as follows:
+For example, a query for *all metagenomic analyses where the sample was collected after 01 Jan 2019 AND the environmental material is either dental OR saliva* would look as follows:

 .. image:: images/example-query.png